 Want to try Doe Lashes’ quiz?
 Take it here.

 3. INH Hair's Ponytail Quiz

 INH Hair sells a range of hair products, including wigs, extensions, styling tools, coloring and more.
-Their goal is to empower women to experiment with their look using high-quality and affordable products.
-To help customers navigate through their large catalogue of ponytail extensions, they built their Pony Quiz.
+Their goal is to empower women to experiment with their looks using high-quality and affordable products.
+To help customers navigate through their large catalog of ponytail extensions, they built their Pony Quiz.

 Image Source: INH hair